junqueira/go-finance/README.md

 func main() {

 	// Set time range from Jan 2010 up to the current date.
-  // This example will return a slice of both dividends and the split.
+  // This example will return a slice of both dividends and splits.
 	start, _ := time.Parse(time.RFC3339, "2010-01-01T16:00:00+00:00")
 	end := time.Now()

 	// Request event history for AAPL.
-	events := finance.GetDividendSplitHistory("AAPL", start, end)
+	events, err := finance.GetDividendSplitHistory("AAPL", start, end)
+  if err == nil {
     fmt.Println(events)
+  }

 }
 ```